YuHengjie/nanopronet/README.md

 # NanoProNet

-**An “ImageNet” dataset for protein corona research**
+**An “ImageNet” dataset for protein corona research!**

 ---

-NanoProNet is a foundational dataset and baseline model for nanomaterial–protein interaction research.
+NanoProNet is the largest public dataset and foudation model for nanomaterial–protein interaction research.
 It enables both **binary classification** (affinity vs. non-affinity) and **regression prediction** of **relative protein abundance (RPA)**.

 ---